jhd66g/coinbase-systematic-trader/README.md

 ### api_test.py
 - Connects to Coinbase API using secrets in `.env`
+- Outputs current holdings of portfolio
-- Pulls current and historical prices
+- Pulls and outputs current and historical (60 days ago) prices of 5 coin basket

 ### math_test.py
 - Runs mathematical validations for `optimize_portfolio.py`